Information on Haven In

 What does your price include?

 The prices on our site are all inclusive – you do not have to pay extra for any utilities.
 This is vacation!
-There are no taxes added on to the apartment prices.

 The price also includes:

 * Unlimited free high speed WiFi (wireless Internet) in all our apartments.